 Centers and collaborations

-The MSE department is home to a number of world-class research centers:
+The MSE department is home to, or collaborates closely with, a number of world-class research centers:

 Center for Electron Microscopy and AnalysiS (CEMAS)